maboa/MDN/landing-audio-video-manip.md

 processor.doLoad()
 `````

-####Note 1

-Due to potential security issues if your video is on a different domain to your code, you'll need to enable [CORS (Cross Origin Resource Sharing)](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) on your video server.
+>Note 1 : Due to potential security issues if your video is on a different domain to your code, you'll need to enable [CORS (Cross Origin Resource Sharing)](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) on your video server.

-####Note 2

-The above is a minimal example of how to manipulate video with canvas, for efficiency you may consider using requestAnimationFrame instead of setTimeout for browsers that support it.
+>Note 2 : The above is a minimal example of how to manipulate video with canvas, for efficiency you may consider using requestAnimationFrame instead of setTimeout for browsers that support it.

 See Also: [Manipulating Video Using Canvas](https://developer.mozilla.org/en-US/docs/Web/HTML/Manipulating_video_using_canvas)